Raymond-exe/new-page/README.md

 > ⚠️ This is **not** an advanced guide, please see [Extra Resources]() below if you're looking for those.

 This guide isn't meant to be completed all in one go, although it's entirely possible to.
-Feel free to take a break and pick this up later if you need to.
+Feel free to take a break and pick this up later if you start to feel overwhelmed.

 If you have any questions or have feedback on how I can improve this guide, feel free to message my instagram [`@raymond-exe`](https://www.instagram.com/raymond.exe).